 The company has thus arrived at what it calls its Kroger Internal Cloud (KIC) initiative.
 “We’re doing this from a business perspective, because we want to consolidate platforms and needed elastic scaling to scale horizontally.
 We need to scale more gracefully as the business continues to grow.
 From the DevOps perspective, we want to develop 12-factor apps and add a lot of automation.”

-The integrated team uses Spring initializer as part of its effort to automate project provisioning.
+The integrated team uses Spring Initializr as part of its effort to automate project provisioning.

 Team members can type in a few parameters and fork base sets of code, then use enhancements to create stash repo checks and create continuous integration builds.
 “We are able to set up best practices right from the start,” according to Masters.
 “It takes 10 minutes to get code, ALM tooling, and be ready to go.”

-At this point, there is a pure VMware stack underneath, although the company is also looking at VIO (VMware Integrated Openstack) and “playing around” with other hypervisors.
-The Kroger team also is looking at using additional resources to scale out with the Cassandra NoSQL database in the future.
+At this point, there is a pure VMware stack underneath, although the company is also looking at VIO (VMware Integrated OpenStack) and “playing around” with other hypervisors.
+The Kroger team also is looking at using additional resources to scale out with the Cassandra data store in the future.

-Masters and Tollefson agree that there have been benefits to developers and to operational managers, as outlined in the following two slides:
+Masters and Tollefson agree that there have been benefits to developers and to operational managers: